mkuthan/example-streamlit/README.md

 * Tested with Streamlit testing framework and mocked service layer
 * Delegate shared UI components to `example.ui.components`
 * Delegate application logic to `example.service`
+* Use `_page` filename suffix to differentiate from services or repositories

 ### `example.ui.components`